About the Book

 In 1969, Neil Armstrong and Buzz Aldrin answered that question.
 But the astronauts had help; an unsung, 400,000-member workforce made the Apollo program—and America’s race to the final frontier—a reality.

-As a thirteen-year-old junkyard forklift operator, Cisco never dreamt of being a part of American history.
+Cisco never dreamt of being a part of American history.
 With the chaos of the 1960s swirling around him, this biracial young man decided to give up life in New York for a future as an Apollo technician in Houston.

 “David knows that what you believe in, you can make happen…

 In his book, he shows he was willing to seek knowledge,

 —Captain Gene Cernan, USN (ret.); commander, Apollo XVII;